bwz3rbot/Discord-3-Strike-Bot/README.md

 ```
 Now that you've given execute permission on both files for your machine, you can use them to run the bot.

 First open a terminal window and CD into the bot.
-The database needs to be running in its own window before starting the bot.
+The database needs to be running in its own window before running the bot.
 Use this command to run the MongoDB server instance in the correct location:
 ```
 $ ./mongo.sh
 ```

-With the database running, you may now open up another terminal window and run this command to start the bot:
+With the database up and running, you may open another terminal window and run this command to start the bot:
 ```
 $ ./run.sh
 ```